RyanEuesden/HYT221-Raspberry-Pi/README.md

 ### Setting up the Script

-To download the python code to your raspberry pi go to the terminal and in your desired destination directory type:
+To download the python code to your raspberry pi open the terminal and in your desired destination directory type:
 ```
 sudo git clone https://github.com/RyanCafc/HYT221-Raspberry-Pi.git
 ```